TobiasNickel/tXml/README.md

     }
 ```
 ### **tXml.simpify** *(tXml_DOM_Object)*
-this methid is used with the simplify parameter;
+this method is used with the simplify parameter;
 1. **tXml_DOM_Object** the object to simplify.

 ### **tXml.filter** *(tXml_DOM_Object, f)*
-this methid is used with the filter parameter, it is used like Array.filter.
+this method is used with the filter parameter, it is used like Array.filter.
 1. **tXml_DOM_Object** the object to filter.
 2. **f** a function that returns true if you want this elements in the result set.

 ### **tXml.getElementById** (xml,id)
-to find an element by ID. if you are only interested for the information on, a specific node, this is easy and fast, because not the entire xml need to get parsed to a tDOM Object. returns the element not simplefied, you can do with tXml.simplify()
+to find an element by ID. if you are only interested for the information on, a specific node, this is easy and fast, because not the entire xml need to get parsed to a tDOM Object. returns the element not simplified, you can do with tXml.simplify()
 1. **xml** the xml string to search in.
 2. **id** the id of the element to find